 Pam Hall is CEO of Normandeau Associates, Inc., a nationally recognized, science-based, employee-owned environmental consulting firm headquartered in Bedford, NH, and employing over 230 people.
 Prior to becoming CEO, Pam was president of the company for 27 years.
 Pam is also on Normandeau’s Board of Directors, and was elected Chair in 2015.
 She currently serves on several non-profit boards including Volunteer NH (Chair), the Environmental Business Council of New England (Treasurer), and the Business and Industry Association of NH.
 Past boards include the NH Chapter of The Nature Conservancy, the Society for the Protection of NH Forests, the Seacoast Science Center, and the NH Corporate Wetlands Restoration Partnership.
 In addition, Pam served on the Land and Community Heritage Commission and was also an Incorporator for the NH Charitable Foundation for several years and a member of advisory committees that helped establish the Great Bay and Wells National Estuarine Research Reserves.
 Pam has a BA in zoology from the University of Connecticut, an MS in zoology from the University of New Hampshire (plus additional Doctoral work), a BS (summa cum laude) in Business Administration from UNH, and considerable graduate coursework in Urban and Environmental Policy from Tufts University.

-Michael O’Laughlin has held the position of Vice President of Operations for Lydall Performance Materials since 2014.
+Michael O’Laughlin is the Vice President of Business Development for Lydall Performance Materials.
 Lydall Performance Materials has locations in New Hampshire, New York, France, and The Netherlands.
 He is responsible for global operations, engineering, and sourcing.
 He began his career with General Electric, graduating from the Operations Management Leadership Program and holding positions in five states, with responsibilities spanning operations, engineering, and supply chain.
 Following General Electric, Michael joined Raytheon as a Lean Leader.
 His team of lean leads supported Raytheon’s IADC to win “Industry Week’s Top 10 Best Plants.”
 Finally, he joined Lydall in 2011 as a Director of Continuous Improvement for North America and ran Lydall’s New Hampshire facility.